teknopaul/xgenjs/README.md

 A Javascript implementation of xGenPaths.

-xgenjs enables using simple XPath like statementsto _generate_ XML.
+xgenjs enables using simple XPath like statements to _generate_ XML.

 The following _xGenPath_ will create the expected XML output.